AKROGIS/LACL_Fish/Readme.md

 [Animal Movements Database](https://github.com/regan-sarwas/AnimalMovement).

 The C# solution and most of the files/folders are part of this phase.
-It is also created the majority of the
+It also created the majority of the
 [database objects](https://github.com/regan-sarwas/FishTagging/tree/master/Database/Database%20Schema.sql).
-This phase provides a simple WinForms GUI app ([FileUploader project](https://github.com/regan-sarwas/FishTagging/tree/master/FileUploader)) for uploading files to the database.
+This phase provides a simple WinForms GUI app ([FileUploader project](https://github.com/regan-sarwas/FishTagging/tree/master/FileUploader)) for uploading files to the database and reviewing the files
+(and thier contents).
 It requires one library project [DataModel](https://github.com/regan-sarwas/FishTagging/tree/master/DataModel).